 4. Gynoecium or Pistil (G):

-- Ovary- Ovary is the enlarged basal part containing the ovule.
+- Ovary- The ovary is the enlarged basal part containing the ovule.
 Each ovary bears one or more ovules attached to a flattened, cushion-like placenta

 - Style- elongated thread-like structure attached to the apex of the ovary is called style.